Skip links

 10.3 Legal basis for data processing

 The legal basis for the processing of your data is the contract initiation which takes place at the request of the data subject, Art.
 6 para.
-1 S.1 lit. b Alt.
+1 lit. b Alt.
 1 GDPA and § 26 para.
 1 S. 1 BDSG.

 10.4 Duration of storage